Let's talk about Kent Libraries

 • Finding Libby

-by Ceedee, almost 3 years ago
+by Ceedee, over 4 years ago

 I was always an avid reader from childhood and libraries have been very important to me wherever I have lived up and down England.
 I particularly remember finding a love for historical fiction once as a 10 year old when a librarian in Middlesbrough recommended a Henry Treece novel.
 However, with children and a busy restaurant to run, my book intake and library use had dwindled until very recently when a friend recommended Libby, the library app.
 I was a bit sceptical, especially when I couldn’t seem to find my local library on it.
 The library staff on the telephone...
 Continue reading